section-engineering-education/engineering-education/content/articles/polynomial-regression/index.md

 Now that we know what Polynomial Regression is, let's use this concept to create a prediction model.

 ### Prerequisites
-A General understanding of [R](https://www.r-project.org/) and the Linear Regression Model.
+A general understanding of [R](https://www.r-project.org/) and the Linear Regression Model will be helpful for the reader to follow along.

 ### Step 1 - Data preprocessing
-The dataset used in this article can be found [here](https://drive.google.com/file/d/1RToZTGkD8XI0OhacwretKIItStYBqqNn/view?usp=sharing)
+The dataset used in this article can be found [here](https://drive.google.com/file/d/1RToZTGkD8XI0OhacwretKIItStYBqqNn/view?usp=sharing).

 The first step we need to do is to import the dataset, as shown below: